gdsoumya/better_ci/README.md

 ## Initiate Build

 To start the preview build of a PR in a registered repo -
-1. Comment In the PR: **/preview**
+* Comment In the PR: **/preview**

-This will run the ci with the specified config and deploy a preview that will expire in 5mins.
+* Comment In the PR: **/preview <integer>**

+The first form will deploy the preview for a default time of `5mins` the second will deploy it for `<integer>mins`

 The links of the exposed services in both docker-compose and k8s case will be added to the comment automatically once they are deployed.
 Once the link expires an expired message gets edited into the comment itself.
 Currently, only one build can be active per PR, so once a build is initiated you have to wait before it expires to perform a new build of the PR.

 ## Author